 CEO Emeritus, Tufts Medical Center and Tufts Children’s Hospital

 Tufts Medical Center

 Ellen Zane is a nationally renowned health care leader who retired as President & Chief Executive Officer of Tufts Medical Center and Tufts Children’s Hospital (formerly the Floating Hospital for Children) in late 2011.
 She was the first woman to run the hospital in its 225-year history.
-The hospital employs more 5,000 doctors, nurses, researchers, and other healthcare workers, includes Tufts Children’s Hospital, and has 450 beds.
-Ellen remains involved at Tufts Medical Center as vice chair of the Board of Trustees.
+The hospital employs more 5,000 doctors, nurses, researchers, and other healthcare workers.
 Ellen holds two faculty appointments at Tufts University School of Medicine including: Assistant Professor in the Department of Medicine, Division of Clinical Care Research and Assistant Professor of Public Health & Community Medicine.
 Additionally, Ellen holds a faculty appointment as Adjunct Assistant Professor of Health Policy and Management at the Harvard T.H.
 Chan School of Public

 Health.
 For the period of 2011 to 2013, Ellen was a Distinguished Guest Lecturer in Healthcare Administration at the Sawyer Business School at Suffolk University.

 From 1994 to 2004, Ellen held the position of Network President for Mass General Brigham (formerly Partners HealthCare System, Inc).
 In this capacity, she was responsible for the development of a provider network featuring the Harvard affiliated Massachusetts General Hospital and Brigham & Women's Hospital.
 The network encompassed 5600 physicians and represented $800+ million of managed care revenue.
 Today, this entity represents one of the largest physician networks in America.